clearthecity/microarray/README.md

 COMP 4980, Winter 2020

 These notebooks document a series of experiments in applying machine learning models to microarray data.
 Specifically, I attempted to predict disease state based on the expression levels of 18,981 genes from 132 human subjects (110 with celiac disease and 22 healthy controls).
 The gene expression series can be found at https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS3646.
+I summarize the results in **GeneExpressionReport.pdf**.

 ## Utilities

   + **GSE_Parser**: Reads a SOFT file and extracts useful information (expression levels, the gene that corresponds to each microarray probe) to CSV files for later use.
+Uses [GeoParse](https://github.com/guma44/geoparse).

 ## Trained models